Pluribus (season 1)

 In the wake of a silent, inexplicable cataclysm, the world awakens transformed—bound together in an eerie, effortless harmony that erases conflict yet whispers of something vital lost.
 Pluribus follows the few who remain untouched by this seductive unity, as they navigate a reality where personal desire has become alien.
 The price of perfect peace might be the soul itself.

-Pluribus Review (season 1)
+Pluribus (season 1) REVIEW

 WOKE REPORT